• Skip to primary navigation

 Clarifying Chaos

-This chaos of too many ideas happens in many situations and can often be alleviated by using one of the various problem solving tools that helps people quickly organize ideas and reach consensus.
+This chaos, of too many ideas, happens in many situations and can often be alleviated by using one of the various problem solving tools which help people quickly organize ideas and reach consensus.

-For this article, we will focus on the annual planning retreat where the imperative is to understand the current reality before jumping into deciding what needs to change.
-One of the best methods for gaining consensus on the current reality is to examine the organization in terms of strengths, weaknesses, opportunities, and threats; commonly called a SWOT analysis.
+For this article, we will focus on the annual planning retreat, where the imperative is to understand the current reality, before jumping into deciding what needs to change.
+One of the best methods for gaining consensus on the current reality is to examine the organization in terms of strengths, weaknesses, opportunities, and threats.
+An approach commonly called SWOT analysis.

 Applying SWOT Analysis